-- 1. Shut down the engine, and remove the key from the ignition. - Hold onto handholds (A) on the cab front corners, and stand on the header anti-slip strips.
+- 1. Shut down the engine, and remove the key from the ignition. - 2.
+Hold onto handholds (A) on the cab front corners, and stand on the header anti-slip strips.

-Header not shown in the illustration.
+The header is not shown in the illustration.

-Figure 5.184: Windrower in Cab-Forward
+Figure 5.190: Windrower in Cab-Forward